 2. Where can I get a BlephEx® procedure performed?

 Answer: BlephEx® is performed in doctors offices all over the world.
-On our website go to our DOCTOR LOCATOR MAP (make this an active link) to find a practice near you who performs the cleaning procedure.
+On our website go to our DOCTOR LOCATOR MAP to find a practice near you who performs the cleaning procedure.
 Enter your zip code or use the + (plus) button to simply zoom in to your area.

 3. Does insurance cover the cost?

 Answer: No, BlephEx® is a brand new cleaning procedure for dry eye and is not covered by insurance.
 It is a private pay procedure.

 4. How much will it cost?

 Answer: We don't keep track of what offices charge for BlephEx®.
 Each practice is different depending on geographic location.
 The best thing to do is to call the practice near you and find out.

+5. How many times should I have the BlephEx® procedure performed?